Metagenomics for pathogen surveillance

 How to extract nucleic acids and prepare sequencing libraries, to explore viral, bacterial, and fungal pathogens.

-An understanding of the technical performance, limitations, and quality control requirements for respiratory metagenomic sequencing.
+An understanding of the technical performance, limitations, and quality control requirements for metagenomic sequencing.

 An overview of the EPI2ME bioinformatic analysis workflow, wf-metagenomics, as well as the challenges and methods associated with bioinformatic analysis of complex samples.